CityRelay

 The passing of the Renters Rights Act (RRA) 2025 has led London landlords to ask: How can my rental income stay strong while ensuring compliance with the new regulations?

-The RRA is bringing significant changes to the Private Rented Sector (PRS), including the abolition of Section 21, more vigorous enforcement, mandatory registration requirements (with costs borne by landlords), and tighter controls on tenancy management and rental rate increases.
+The RRA is bringing significant changes to the Private Rented Sector (PRS), including the abolition of Section 21, more rigorous enforcement, mandatory registration requirements (with costs borne by landlords), and tighter controls on tenancy management and rent increases.

-All of these are causing landlords, especially those using traditional long-term letting (Assured Shorthold Tenancies or AST), to rethink their portfolios and consider selling to exit the PRS.
+All of these are prompting landlords, especially those using traditional long-term letting (Assured Shorthold Tenancies, or ASTs), to rethink their portfolios and consider selling to exit the PRS.

 Did you know: